← Blog

 Calculate your real blended rate

-Upload your Stripe Balance CSV and get your blended rate, month-by-month breakdown, and per-transaction anomaly analysis in about 30 seconds.
+Upload your Stripe Balance CSV and get your blended rate, month-by-month breakdown, and per-transaction anomaly analysis, usually in under 30 seconds.
 No account needed.